mdhv

 UV (Ultraviolet) Lights

-Ultraviolet lights help by conditioning the air in the system, whether in the air handler, air ducts or other parts of the ventilation system, including both indoor and outdoor air.
-They can be added to most existing heating and cooling systems, and allow for UV filtration and provide clean air via air purification by neutralizing the volatile organic compounds (VOC) found in heating systems, cooling systems, and other indoor environments.
+Ultraviolet lights help by conditioning the air in the system, whether in the air handler, air ducts, or other parts of the ventilation system, including both indoor and outdoor air.
+They can be added to most existing heating and cooling systems, and allow for UV filtration, and provide clean air via air purification by neutralizing the volatile organic compounds (VOC) found in heating systems, cooling systems, and other indoor environments.